Apple announced its 2019 iPhone line-up at an event last September.

 We've compared the specifications for the three 2019 iPhones up against each other to help you work out which is the right one for you.

 You can also read our separate features on how the iPhone 11 compares to the iPhone XR and how the iPhone 11 Pro models compare to the iPhone XS models.

 What's the same across the iPhone 11 series?

 - Storage options

-Whilst the three 2019 iPhones share numerous similarities - including power, software and a similar (though not identical) design, there are a few differences to consider before you make your choice.
+Whilst the three iPhone 11s share numerous similarities - including power, software and a similar (though not identical) design, there are a few differences to consider before you make your choice.